 Gibraltar: Offshore Investment

-The Gibraltar exempt company has traditionally been a suitable vehicle for holding real estate interests in many other countries, including the UK and Portugal.
-If the exempt company's owners were non-resident, or had High Net-Worth Individual status, property income was passed through the exempt company without taxation.
+The Gibraltarian exempt company has traditionally been a suitable vehicle for holding real estate interests in many other countries, including the UK and Portugal.
+If the exempt company's owners were non-resident, or had High Net Worth Individual status, property income was passed through the exempt company without being taxed.

-A substantial proportion of the more than 60,000 companies in Gibraltar were created to hold real estate during a boom in Spanish property in the 1980s and 1990s; but various adverse fiscal measures by the Spanish authorities, plus the generally difficult situation between Spain and Gibraltar, meant that new Spanish property investment via Gibraltar is no longer attractive.
+A substantial proportion of the more than 60,000 companies in Gibraltar were created to hold real estate during the Spanish property boom in the 1980s and 1990s.
+However, various adverse fiscal measures by the Spanish authorities, plus the generally difficult situation between Spain and Gibraltar, meant that new Spanish property investment via Gibraltar is no longer attractive.

 Debate between the Gibraltar government and the European Commission took place over several years (finally seeming to reach a resolution in December 2008 - see below for more details), but in the meantime, the Brussels officials agreed that the existing situation (confusing as it was) should be allowed to continue - at least as regards Exempt companies - until 2010 (2007 for new companies).